yrelof/quake2-rerelease-dll-FasterQuake2/README.md

 v3.0.0:
 - rename mod from "Faster Fps" to "Faster Quake 2"
-  - if you update from a previous version, the mod in now installed in a "fasterquake2" directory and you have to update the launch option in your game launcher
+  - the mod in now installed in a "fasterquake2" folder
   - the configuration variables prefix has changed form "ff_" to "fq_"
+  - see the "Installation" doc section for instructions if you update from a previous version

 v2.1.0:
 - fix crash in coop (the joining player crashed)